ce-lia-wangui/01-cybersecurity-fundamentals-/README.md

 # # 01 - Cybersecurity Fundamentals

-My documented journey of learning cybersecurity — concepts, labs, tools, projects, and practical exercises.
+My documented journey of learning cybersecurity; concepts, labs, tools, projects, and practical exercises.

 ## About This Repository
 This repository tracks my progress as I build a solid foundation in cybersecurity